 Raw Damage vs % damage

-% Damage Buffs and Crits
+% Damages Buffs, attack speed and Crits

-% damage cannot be increased by crits or by increasing damage (for example from ancient blue dragons).
-The best buff for % damage is speed boost (from witch doctor).
+).
 This means that you'll do the same % damage per hit, but you'll be hitting more often, allowing you to kill bosses faster.

-% Damage in Hard and Hell mode
+% Damages in Hard and Hell mode

 Upgrading Units with Stones

-In battle, you can upgrade units using stones to increase their damage - this feature is usually useless, you want to use it only when you're done building and have blue stones to spend.
+to increase their damage - this feature is usually useless, you want to use it only when you're done building and have blue stones

 Abilities increasing attack are based on base damage (white numbers), and damage increases from spending stones do not stack with abilities.
-For example, a unit with 30k base damage will get +30k damage from a level 1 blue dragon (+100%), and the Blue Dragon buff will not increase as you upgrade it with stones.
+For example, a unit with 30k base damage will get +30k damage from a level 1 blue dragon

 Crit Rate

-Support Units
+Buff Units

-Demon God Upgrade
+Demon God Upgrades

 Slow Effect

-Slow effects do stack but only for different units: if a tile is covered by 3 different Ice Knights, it is the same is if it were covered by one.
-Big Hand's slow from relic however will be add to the slow from Ice Knight.
-When effects DO stack, they're multiplicative.
+Slow effects do stack but only for different units: if a tile is covered by 3 different Ice Knights

 Stun Effect